ClearingHouse/clearinghoused/docs/index.rst

 ==================================================

 Clearinghouse is a protocol for the creation and use of decentralised financial instruments such as asset exchanges, contracts for difference and dividend payments.
-It uses Bitcoin as a transport layer.
+It uses Viacoin as a transport layer.
 The Clearinghouse protocol specification may be found `here <https://github.com/ClearingHouse/Clearinghouse>`__.

 ``clearinghoused`` is the reference client (and server daemon) implementation of the Clearinghouse protocol.